matthewbolanos/sk-v1-proposal/README.md

 ## Configuring the sample

-Before runnning the samples, you must first configure an Azure OpenAI endpoint using the following commands after navigating to the folder of one of the samples.
+Before runnning the samples, you must first configure an Azure OpenAI endpoint using the following commands.

+Navigate to one of the samples, e.g., `cd sk-v1-proposal/samples/01-SimpleChat`.

+Set your user secrets.

 ```
 dotnet user-secrets set "AzureOpenAI:DeploymentType" "chat-completion"